Only 3 days left for serious savings on Disrupt 2020 passes – TechCrunch

 Navigating a 100% virtual Disrupt is a new experience for all of us, but we have the right tools ready to help you find, connect and meet with the people who align with your interests and business goals.
 The Disrupt online platform provides an interactive window to the programming across all the Disrupt stages — speakers, panel discussions, interviews, breakouts and Q&A sessions.

 CrunchMatch, our AI-powered networking platform, boasts an upgraded algorithm for faster, more precise matching.
 Simply log in and start expanding your business opportunities when the platform opens next week.
-Use it to explore hundreds of startups from around the world in Digital Startup Alley, schedule 1:1 video calls to meet prospective customers, pitch investors, or recruit new talent.
+Use it to explore hundreds of startups from around the world in Digital Startup Alley, schedule 1:1 video calls to meet prospective customers, pitch investors or recruit new talent.

-Get ready to binge on the non-stop opportunity at Disrupt 2020, and don’t miss out on serious savings.
+Get ready to binge on the nonstop opportunity at Disrupt 2020, and don’t miss out on serious savings.
 The early-bird pricing disappears in just three days.
 Buy your pass before 11:59 p.m.
-(PT) on July 31 and save up to $300.
+PDT on July 31 and save up to $300.

 Is your company interested in sponsoring or exhibiting at Disrupt 2020?
 Contact our sponsorship sales team by filling out this form.